REPORTING ON tHE SIGURIMI FILES

 Institute for Democracy, Media & Culture (IDMC) in collaboration with Authority for Information on Documents of former State Security, OSCE Presence in Albania and Konrad Adenauer Foundation organized on 21-22 September "Reporting on the SIGURIMI Files" workshop.

 This workshop is initiated by IDMC and it aims training of the journalists working in different media to learn how to report, contextualize, and interpret the documents of the Secret Service during the Communist regime; in which sources to rely on; the ethical problems that imply this process, etc. "Reporting on the SIGURIMI Files" workshop is conceptualized to be a series of workshops which will continue next year too, because taking into consideration that the process of opening the Sigurimi files is at the beginning, training in this field would serve not only to media, but also increasing transparency from the public and institutions that support projects in this field.

-During this workshop journalists had the chance to learn from a closer inspection about the work of the Authority and to compare it with the experience brought from the foreign experts from Romania and Germany because trainers of this workshop were Dagmar Hovestädt from Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany and Dr. Germina Nagat from the Investigation's Department at the National Council for the Study of the Securitate Archive in Bucharest brought the experiences from their countries.
+During this workshop journalists had the chance to learn from a closer inspection about the work of the Authority and to compare it with the experience brought from the foreign experts from Romania and Germany because trainers of this workshop were Dagmar Hovestädt from Federal Foundation for the Study of Communist Dictatorship in East Germany and Dr. Germina Nagat from the Investigation's Department at the National Council for the Study of the Securitate Archive in Bucharest brought the experiences from their countries.